 With that said, the pufferfish forums are littered with examples of people successfully keeping other fish with their Dwarf Puffers.

-If I were going to try and keep other fish with my Dwarf Puffers, I would try fish which were 1, quick swimmers, and 2, did not have long flowing fins.
+If I were going to try and keep other fish with my Dwarf Puffers, I would try fish that were 1, quick swimmers, and 2, did not have long flowing fins.

 Tanks mates to avoid

 Remember, if you are planning to add tank mates to your Dwarf Puffer aquarium, you will probably need to increase the tank size.
 Any fish added to a 10-gallon tank that already houses 3 Dwarf Puffers is going to get battered!

 Dwarf Pufferfish, like all freshwater tropical fish, can and do occasionally suffer from common ailments such as Ich (whitespot), fin rot, and bacterial infections.
 Many of these issues basically boil down to tank hygiene and lack of regular aquarium maintenance.

 Dwarf Pufferfish do not suffer from any special or unique illness to speak of.
 However, there is one issue that is especially prevalent in Dwarf Puffers and that is internal parasites, especially internal worms.